HealthCheckbox

 Description

 A number of methods, such as bronchoscopy, needle, and surgical biopsy, may be used to obtain the diagnostic test.
 It generally depends on the location and accessibility of the abnormal tissue.
 Based on the biopsy’s findings, medical professionals can determine the patient’s best course of treatment.
-It is performed in order to reduce risks and discomfort.
+It is performed to reduce risks and discomfort.
 The whole process is carefully planned and carried out with the help of local or general anesthesia.

-A tissue sample is taken during this minimally invasive process.
+• Needle Biopsy: A tissue sample is taken during this minimally invasive process.
 And it involves inserting a needle through the skin into the lung.
 A CT scan or ultrasound types of methods are used to guide the needle.
 This technique is mostly used when the suspicious growth is near the chest wall.

-A doctor introduces a long, thin tube with a camera into the mouth or nose and into the lungs of the human.
+• Transbronchial: A doctor introduces a long, thin tube with a camera into the mouth or nose and into the lungs of the human.
 This pipe collects a sample of lung tissue that is near the airway.
 The whole activity can take up to an hour to complete.

-In this case, a surgeon used a flexible tube with a light at one end.
+• Thoracoscopic: In this case, a surgeon used a flexible tube with a light at one end.
 And that tube was introduced through the thoracic wall and into the chest cavity.
-This tube is used to remove tissue samples for the examination.
+This tube is used to remove tissue samples for examination.
 This medical process is also known as video-assisted thoracic surgery.

-It entails cutting the chest wall and extracting tissue.
+• Open Biopsy: It entails cutting the chest wall and extracting tissue.
 This type of diagnostic test is generally carried out when a larger tissue sample is required or when alternative methods have failed.

-Who Needs to undergo a Lung Biopsy?
+Who needs to Undergo a Lung Biopsy?

-A healthcare expert might recommend a lung diagnostic test if a patient has an abnormal condition such as:
+A healthcare expert might recommend a lung diagnostic test if a patient has an abnormal condition, such as:

 • Individuals who have inexplicable fluid in their lungs.